 Now multiply my example by the thousands and tens of thousands of people who battle with alcohol every day.
 Moderation may make sense to some, but it is just the opening act leading to excess to others.
 Many of them are like I was, trying to get out of that life, but struggling mightily because of what sin has done to them.

-But brothers and sisters in Christ, this one is easy.
+Brothers and sisters in Christ, this one is easy.
 The loss is nothing to God’s work and the possible damage is huge.
 Saying no to a glass of wine is a minor thing that could impact someone’s eternity.
 Yes, it’s permissible, but is it worth it.
 This does not even get into whether we are squelching the Spirit by choosing alcohol?
 Drunk with Wine v.
 Filled with Spirit?

 I realize that is an unpopular opinion in the world and also in many churches.
 Craft beers and small groups at bars are a thing these days.
 But Jesus is always our example.
 He came to an undeserving population and gave up everything so that we could be saved.
 He knew He had the right to march into Jerusalem and place HImself on the Throne of David.
 He could have, by rights, simply judged each and every one of us at any point while here with us.
 Yet, because He loved us, He let go of those rights and laid down everything for us before we even asked Him to.
 He made heaven a safe place for us through His sacrifice.
 His did so voluntarily out of love solely for our benefit.